From Left to Right:

 Pete “Doctor” Scholl is a pilot and sponsor for Gunfighter, flying ride flights in Gunfighter.

 Pete grew up in Minneapolis, MN, starting his aviation journey as a teen volunteering with the Planes of Fame East Air Museum.
 This began his long association with WW II aircraft and led to earning his Private Pilot’s License in college.
 Pete entered the USAF and earned his wings.
 He retired after over 20 years, serving as an F-16C instructor/evaluator with combat missions in Iraq, and Afghanistan.
 Pete flies for a national airline and recently passed the 10000-hour mark.

 Pete has been active with the Commemorative Air Force since 2002.
 In addition to flying Gunfighter, Pete flies the B-17G “Sentimental Journey” as well as the B-25, SNJ, and C-47.
-Flying the “Gunfighter” is truly a dream come true for Pete and he is thrilled to be able to honor our history and veterans through helping preserve and operate these aircraft at airports and airshows throughout the country.
+Flying “Gunfighter” is truly a dream come true for Pete, and he is thrilled to be able to honor our history and veterans through helping preserve and operate these aircraft at airports and airshows throughout the country.
 Pete currently resides with his wife in Phoenix, Arizona.

 Jordan Brown is the newest member of the Gunfighter team.
 In addition to the Mustang, he is currently qualified in the C-47, C-45, B-25, T-6, TBM, B-29, PBY-5A and B-17.
 Having completed the best Mustang training in the business, he is well equipped to provide you the ride of a lifetime.